-Children with a vision impairment develop in much the same way as other children, although the rate and order in which skills develop may differ.
-It is not always obvious which difficulties children with a vision impairment experience.
+Children with a visual impairment develop in much the same way as other children, although the rate and order in which skills develop may differ.
+It is not always obvious which difficulties children with a visual impairment experience.

 Your child’s eye condition may influence –